hsl1230/profile-management/README.md

 ## What to do next?

 - Add more unit tests to cover the code
-- A framework to handle exceptions, logs, securities
+- A framework to handle logs, securities
 - Add user authentication and authorization service to do login, access token generation, refreshing and validation.
 - Add privilege service to manage and check the permissions
 - Add security(authentication and authorization) through access token to the micro services